Atlas

 Mosslight Fen

 Mosslight Fen spreads out in low, wet layers — spongy cushions of green moss, black reed water, and the slow drip of everything into everything else.
 Pale mushrooms cluster under the cattail stalks, their caps giving off a faint blue-green glow when the light fades, as if they borrowed the moon and forgot to return it.
 The air carries rain on mud, crushed mint, and something darker underneath — the smell of places that have been wet for a very long time.
 Pools of still water hold the reflections of reeds like careful drawings, and moon-pale dragonflies hover and vanish.
 The ground gives a little underfoot, then more than a little.
-Fallen branches are furred with moss to the tips.
-A wooden post leans at the edge of the deepest channel, rope still trailing from a rusted ring, though no boat has been tied there in a while.
-Something moves in the reeds from time to time without showing itself.
+Fallen branches are furred with moss to the tips, and a wooden post leans at the edge of the deepest channel, rope ring rusted orange from old use.
+Sound travels strangely through the reeds, paths that look firm may sink at the edges, and dusk makes the glowing mushrooms useful markers for anyone trying to find the safe way back.

 Nell Nettlewing